-Our currenct campaign is to support three Mount Kenya rangers attendance at the 2016 World Ranger Congress and share inspiring stories of success with American audiences.
+1. Support three Mount Kenya rangers attendance at the 2016 World Ranger Congress and share inspiring stories of success with American audiences. #WRC2016

-Our workshop proposal, "Teamwork: Community, Conservation Challenges, and Cooperation in Mount Kenya National Park," was accepted at the 8th World Ranger Congress in Estes Park, Colorado in May 2016.
+We are pleased to announce that our workshop proposal, "Teamwork: Community, Conservation Challenges, and Cooperation in Mount Kenya National Park," has been accepted at the 8th World Ranger Congress in Estes Park, Colorado in May 2016.
 The theme of the Congress is: “Connecting Parks, Rangers, and Communities.”

 The workshop includes three rangers from Mount Kenya, including and Simon Gitau, Senior Warden at Kenya Wildlife Service (KWS); Susie Weeks, Executive Officer at Mount Kenya Trust (and Honorary KWS Ranger); and Edwin Kinyanjui, Senior Wildlife Community Officer at Mount Kenya Trust (and Honorary KWS Ranger).
 There will also be a short film shown by Filmmaker Brittany Retherford.